 Reviewer Point P2.2 — In general, the paper was well written and organized with good structure and clear narratives.
 Just some minor language errors like line Page 8, Line 208, ”In active graph neurons” =>”Inactive graph neurons”.

-Reply: We feel really sorry for our carelessness.
-We have proofread our revised manuscript to eliminate such language errors as much as we can.
+Reply: We feel sorry for our carelessness.
+We have proofread our revised manuscript to eliminate such language errors.

 Reviewer Point P2.3 — I was impressed by the way that authors categorize layers and operators in GNNs, very clear and instructive.